 CITE THIS ARTICLE:

 Dr. Safaa Mahmoud.
 Diabetics should receive statins, study says.
-Doctors Lounge Website.
-Available at: http://www.doctorslounge.com/index.php/articles/page/148.
-Accessed May 24 2013.
+Doctors Lounge.
+Available at: https://www.doctorslounge.com/index.php/articles/page/148.
+Accessed September 27 2022.